Jacinto Barrasa

 Jacinto Barrasa (or Barraza) (born at Lima, Peru, early in the seventeenth century; died there, 22 November 1704) was a Peruvian Jesuit preacher and historian.

-In the seventeenth century, the different religious orders appointed historiographers or official chroniclersnbvb of the work done in their American provinces.
-The Jesuits selected Father Ignacio Arbieto for their Peruvian missions, but as his account was not accepted, Father Jacinto Barrasa was appointed in his stead.
+In the seventeenth century, the different religious orders appointed historiographers or official chroniclers of the work done in their American provinces.
+The Jesuits selected Ignacio de Arbieto for their Peruvian missions, but as his account was not accepted, Jacinto Barrasa was appointed in his stead.